dmksnnk/blog/content/blog/webview/index.md

 {{< /details >}}

-`go run ./webserver.go` and here is how it looks like:
+`go run ./webserver.go` and here's what it looks like:

 ![Webview window](hello_webview.png#center)